-In addition, 900 individual children and families benefitted by attending groups, programmes or activities hosted by Welcare.
+In addition, 82 individual children from 60 families benefitted by attending groups, programmes or activities hosted by Welcare.

-Measuring Outcomes and the Impact of our work using Outcome Family Star+ and My Star, Welcare has demonstrated that 93% of parents and children reported making a positive change in their life following our intervention.
+Measuring Outcomes and the Impact of our work using Outcome Family Star+ and My Star, Welcare has demonstrated that 84% of parents and children reported making a positive change in their life following our intervention.